moldovanotiliu/moldovanotiliu/README.md

 ## I'm an Telecommunications engineer that considers himself a Developer
 - Smth About me: I’m currently learning everything but I'm trying to specialize on smth and I'm totally obsessed with sports :bowtie:
 - To do list:
-- 1. WORK on my website 🔥
+<p align="center">-  WORK on my website 🔥 </p>
-- 2. Contribute with more projects
+-  Contribute with more projects
-- 3. Develop fun applications, hopefully 😭😭😭
+-  Develop fun applications, hopefully 😭😭😭

 Motto: Mens sana in corpore sano